Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 The waiting time solely depends on the load that Salesforce is dealing with upload time.

-If you want to add a new file to the Document Templates, you can use Add Files button or Upload New Version option.
+If you want to add a new file to Document Template, you can use the Add Files button or the Upload New Version option.
 Maven Documents will use the latest file version that is uploaded.
 To keep things clean, it is good practice to have one file per Document Template uploaded.

 Note: If you built your template in the Online version of Microsoft Excel or Autosave mode is available on the Offline version, the name of the generated document will include a URL with the path to the template.

-If you want to see what the actual data will be available on your Document Template, feel free to use Playground tab.
-It can also serve as a means to debug the flow when things aren't going as they should be.
+If you want to see what the actual data will be available on your Document Template, feel free to use the Playground tab.
+It can also serve as a means to debug the Flow when things aren't going as they should be.

 Try changing the Locale definition in your settings, for example, and see how data changes.
 Magic isn't it?